Why do we love San Diego

 If you’re considering retiring in San Diego and becoming a San Diego resident, congratulations!
 In addition to deciding which one of our unique communities to call home, contact an estate planning attorney in San Diego to update or create your living trust and other documentation.

-Our team at the firm of David W. Foley, California Living Trusts, specializes in estate planning, living trusts, and trust administration.Schedule your FREE Consultation
+Our team at the firm of David W. Foley, California Living Trusts, specializes in estate planning, living trusts, and trust administration.Schedule your Consultation